nf-core/test-datasets/testdata-reveal/README.md

 * `bulk-Laserson-2014.fasta`

-Processed bulk sequencing data from B cell receptor reads from one healthy donor (PGP1) 3 weeks after flu vaccination (Laserson et al. (2014), DOI: 10.1073/pnas.1323862111.
-As part of the processing, each sequence has been annotated with the isotype.
+5,000 processed reads from a bulk sequencing experiment.
+Reads belong to one healthy donor (PGP1) 3 weeks after flu vaccination (Laserson et al. (2014), DOI: 10.1073/pnas.1323862111).
+As part of the processing, each sequence has been annotated with the isotype (`C_CALL`).